opensafely/documentation/docs/data-provider-integration.md

 ## Implementing existing OpenSAFELY Contracts

-The existing [Contracts reference](contracts-reference.md) provides data specifications for both OpenSAFELY users and data providers.

 An OpenSAFELY backend implements one or more of these specifications.
 Each specification covers a specific healthcare data domain.

-For each data column in a Contract, the Contract details:

-* column name
-* data description
-* data type
-* any constraints
+The structure of a Contract is explained in the [Contracts introduction](contracts-intro.md#the-structure-of-a-contract).

+The [Contracts reference](contracts-reference.md) provides the existing data specifications for both OpenSAFELY users and data providers.

 Refer to those specifications when preparing data tables for integration with OpenSAFELY.